 SVG_MEETORSLICE_MEET Corresponds to value 'meet' for attribute preserveAspectRatio.

-SVG_MEETORSLICE_SLICE Corresponds to value 'slice' for attribute preserveAspectRatio.

-unsigned short align
+SVG_MEETORSLICE_SLICE Corresponds to value 'slice' for attribute unsigned short align change the value of a readonly attribute.

 The type of the alignment value as specified by one of the constants specified above.